balanced/balanced-docs/api/rev1/api/bank-accounts.rst

 Retrieve a Bank Account
 -----------------------

-Retrieves the details of a bank account that has previously been created.
+Retrieves the details of a previously created bank account.
-Supply the ``uri`` that was returned from your previous request, and the corresponding bank account information will be returned.
-The same information is returned when creating the bank account.

 .. container:: method-description